rezabehboudi/RPTRF/README.md

 sudo chmod +x RPTRF

 ```
-4. There are three options to get input DNA sequence:
-* Option 1:  Find sample sequence from `dataset/Sample.fasta`.
-* Option 2:  Download sequence from NCBI ([GRCh38](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.26/))
-* Option 3:  Use your local DNA sequence in `.Fasta` format.
+4. Input sequence can be obtained from `dataset/Sample.fasta` directory, downloaded from the NCBI website ([GRCh38 (https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.26/)), or you may use your local DNA sequence in `.Fasta` format.
 5. To run the RPTRF with the default settings run the following command(the output file will be created in your current directory):
 ```
 ./RPTRF -s ../dataset/sample.fasta

 ```
-6. To use optional arguments use the following command:
+6. To use optional arguments use the following command(argument explanation is provided in the following table):

 ```
 ./RPTRF -s ../dataset/sample.fasta -m 100 -t 10